ShahjahanMirza/AI-VoiceAssistant/README.md

 - General Memory can be introduced to store information that can be referenced in future conversations with every model
 - A lot of repetition is there, that can be fixed
-- Many models are being used, Local and API both, that can be imporoved
+- Many models are being used, Local and API both, that can be improved
 - Prompt Engineering for better responses
 - Functionize things the main file
+- Improve the UI
+- Add function calling
+- Prompt ( user text )
+- Better Embeddings ( OpenAI )
+- Gemini Vision
 - so on...